 But still, write for humans.
 Don’t put in overly optimized content, because, at the end of the day, you want people to connect with your website.
 No one is loyal to WikiHow or another generic information website.
 People read blogs because they connect with the voice behind them.
 Optimize for Google, but write for humans.

 Six years after I started this blog, I lived on credit cards for three months.
 I had put all my money into a Kickstarter project, and until that ended, I was broke.
 I hit my fundraising goal, paid off my bills, and launched the app.
 But it turned out I didn’t know how much work apps were, and, by the time I stopped updating the app, I was down $10,000 USD.

 I’ve run sales that didn’t go anywhere.
 Launched books no one bought.
 Hosted webinars no one showed up to.
 Made shirts no one wanted.
 Redesigned parts of my website that caused conversions to crash.
 Hired consultants that didn’t do anything but sap my bank balance.
-Tried video that went nowhere.
+I tried video that went nowhere.

 I’ve failed constantly.

 The trick is to remember that failure is a teacher.
-Sure, it sucked wasting time and money on all these projects that didn’t work out but we took the lessons from these projects and improved the site and reader experience other ways.
+Sure, it sucked wasting time and money on all these projects that didn’t work out but we took the lessons from these projects and improved the site and reader experience in other ways.
 If you believe in your mission, just pick yourself up, dust yourself off, learn, and move forward.
 You’ll find another way to get your message across.

 As Edison said, he didn’t fail, he just found 10,000 ways that didn’t work.

 11. People will be really mean.
 I mean REALLY mean.